Vulcalien/makefiles/README.md

 # Makefiles

-Over the years of developing side projects using the C programming languages, I've written these two makefiles to make building programs and libraries easy.
+Over the years, developing side projects using the C programming languages, I've written these two makefiles to make building programs and libraries easier.
 These are `library.mk` and `executable.mk`.

 Both makefiles are setup to support Unix-like systems and Windows, allowing for compilation on either system and even Linux-to-Windows cross-compilation.

 Multiple source directories are supported.
-By default, the `src` directory is used as top-level directories and any subdirectory can be listed in the `SRC_SUBDIRS` variable (if multiple top-level directories are needed, `SRC_DIRS` can be manually set).
+By default, the `src` directory is used as top-level directory and any subdirectory can be listed in the `SRC_SUBDIRS` variable (if multiple top-level directories are needed, `SRC_DIRS` can be manually set).